nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

 **Since Nuxeo 6.0**

-Since Nuxeo 6.0\.
 Key configuration for the binary manager, if applicable.

 * * *